ASP.NET Core Authentication Using ASP.NET Core Identity

 }

 Now all the configuration related to authentication using Identity is done.
-When I launch the application and click on "Register" link, system will asking for database migration if database is not compatible with application or database does not exist.
+When I launch the application and click on the "Register" link, the system will ask for database migration if the database is not compatible with the application or the database does not exist.

 AccountController.cs